devitocodes/devito/docs/wave.rst

 The next step is to generate the stencil to be solved by a :obj:`devito.operator.Operator`

-The stencil is generated according to Devito conventions.
-It uses a sympy expression to represent the acoustic wave equation.
+The stencil is created according to Devito conventions.
+It uses a Sympy expression to represent the acoustic wave equation.
 Devito makes it easy to represent the equation in a finite-difference form by providing properties :obj:`dt2`, :obj:`laplace`, :obj:`dt`.
 We then generate the stencil by solving eqn for :obj:`u.forward = u(t+dt,x,y,z)`,